The Avaya IP Office and Partner hardware LEDs display a lot of

 Below we have the descriptions for the LEDs (light-emitting diode) for different hardware components and what each of the light's color indicates.
 The pictures below offer a look at the control unit from the start up sequence with approximate times for each sequence and how it will display after boot up, as well as the base card and daughter trunks card(s).

 Avaya is a worldwide communications company known for its enterprise communications systems.
 The company provides Unified Communications, Contact Centers, Data solutions and related services directly and through its Channel partners.
-Starting as At&t, the company that would become Avaya, was part of Lucent Technologies.
-In 2000 Lucent decided to spin off a portion of their business that became Avaya, which later bought a large part of failed Nortel.
+Starting as At&t, the company that would become Avaya was part of Lucent Technologies.
+In 2000 Lucent spun off a portion of their business that became Avaya, which later bought a large part of failed Nortel.
 Avaya filed for bankruptcy in 2016/2017.
-In 2018 after emerging from bankruptcy began a revised strategy of pursuing new technologies and cloud based computing.
+In 2018, after emerging from bankruptcy, they began a revised strategy of pursuing new technologies and cloud based computing.
 Avaya continues to distribute their licensed business phone systems through dealers.
-Recently, Mitel has been in talks with Avaya regarding acquisition, however at this time Avaya has not determined which way they will proceed as cloud based services have proved to have changed the traditional telecom landscape.
-2020 will find more companies than ever before moving to a hosted cloud based business phone solution from their in-house PBX phone systems.
-For small to mid-sized companies several hosted VoIP providers have proven to offer outstanding cost effective plans.
-A top choice is: RingCentral Plans.
+However, a burdensome debt load led to a second bankruptcy in February, 2023.
+The result is a private company looking to keep as many existing customers as possible.
+For those small companies that maintain an Avaya system and are looking to either expand, update or replace their system, now is an excellent time to do so.
+Incentives for dealers to retain customers are a priority for Avaya.
+Quote for Expanding an Avaya PBX.
+For those considering a completely new system, see Pbxmechanic's picks for either a cloud-based system or an on-premise system.